 We took a call from a distraught potential client the other day: “I told my lawyer that my wife and I were pretty much in agreement about everything, that we didn’t want to fight and I didn’t see any reason to go to war over everything.
 We just needed a lawyer to draft the paperwork.
 But then I got served.
 My wife said she didn’t know anything about it, but a hearing was set for a week later, and I was terrified and angry.
 Our lawyers started fighting, and both of us were paying thousands of dollars for work we didn’t want.
 How did this happen?”

 To understand what happened to that caller…. you must understand that a traditional divorce lawyer’s job is to advocate for you.
-In other words, you pay a traditional divorce lawyer to fight for you, not necessarily listen to you or your spouse.
-Traditional divorce attorneys are paid to push others in your case in the direction that you instruct them to push.
-This talk (not listen) approach to litigation can quickly lead clients down a path towards costly litigation.
+In other words, you pay a lawyer to fight for you, not necessarily listen to you or your spouse.
+Divorce attorneys are paid to push other people in your case in the direction that you instruct them to push.
+This “talk not listen” approach to litigation quickly leads clients down a path towards costly litigation.